Massachusetts Institute of Technology: Undergraduate program

 Most classes rely on a combination of lectures, recitations led by associate professors or graduate students, weekly problem sets ("p-sets"), and periodic quizzes or tests.
 While the pace and difficulty of MIT coursework has been compared to "drinking from a fire hose", the freshmen retention rate at MIT is similar to other research universities.
 The "pass/no-record" grading system relieves some pressure for first-year undergraduates.
 For each class taken in the fall term, freshmen transcripts will either report only that the class was passed, or otherwise not have any record of it.
 In the spring term, passing grades (A, B, C) appear on the transcript while non-passing grades are again not recorded.
 (Grading had previously been "pass/no record" all freshman year, but was amended for the Class of 2006 to prevent students from gaming the system by completing required major classes in their freshman year.)
 Also, freshmen may choose to join alternative learning communities, such as Experimental Study Group, Concourse, or Terrascope.

+MIT's curriculum encourages students to apply scientific knowledge in practical domains, an idea summarized in the institute motto of mens et manus or "mind and hand."
+Courses emphasizes uses of engineering knowledge in arenas like product design competitions and control design.
 In 1969, Margaret MacVicar founded the Undergraduate Research Opportunities Program (UROP) to enable undergraduates to collaborate directly with faculty members and researchers.
 Students join or initiate research projects ("UROPs") for academic credit, pay, or on a volunteer basis through postings on the UROP website or by contacting faculty members directly.
 A substantial majority of undergraduates participate.
 Students often become published, file patent applications, and/or launch start-up companies based upon their experience in UROPs.
+The program has been widely emulated at other U.S. universities.

 In 1970, the then-Dean of Institute Relations, Benson R. Snyder, published The Hidden Curriculum, arguing that education at MIT was often slighted in favor of following a set of unwritten expectations and that graduating with good grades was more often the product of figuring out the system rather than a solid education.
 The successful student, according to Snyder, was the one who was able to discern which of the formal requirements were to be ignored in favor of which unstated norms.
 For example, organized student groups had compiled "course bibles"—collections of problem-set and examination questions and answers for later students to use as references.
 This sort of gamesmanship, Snyder argued, hindered development of a creative intellect and contributed to student discontent and unrest.